XENONnT/reprox/EXAMPLES.md

     --context_kwargs '{"s1_min_coincidence": 2, "s2_min_pmts": 10}'
 ```

-## Using `nton` from your jupyter notebook
+## Using `reprox` from your jupyter notebook

-You can also run the commands from above in a notebook.
+You can also run the commands from above in a notebook or python script.

 ```python
 from reprox import find_data, submit_jobs, validate_run